IBM-Bluemix-Docs/third-party/software-validate.md

 ## Adding license details
 {: #sw-validate-add-license}

+All software offerings both IBM and Third party must reference their license agreement terms.

-If users are required to accept any license agreements beyond the IBM Cloud Services Agreement, provide the URL to each agreement.
-Or, if users can bring their own licenses, you can provide that URL as well.
+All users are required to accept any license agreements beyond the IBM Cloud Services Agreement.
+Please provide the URL to each agreement, or if users can bring their own licenses, you can provide that URL as well.

 1. Click **Add license** > **Add**.
 2. Enter the name and URL, and click **Update**.